rkuma183/wilsonmar.github.io/_posts/2016-03-03-git-commands-and-statuses.md

 The git <strong>tag</strong> command allows a custom name of your choosing to be assigned to a commit.
-Teams use this to specify release numbers and specifications which Jenkins recognizes to invoke integration builds.
+Teams use this to specify and sign release numbers and specifications which Jenkins recognizes to invoke integration builds.

+There are several commands that reveal what is inside the .git folder managing history.

-The git <strong>shortlog</strong> summarizes the history of commits made.
+The git <strong>shortlog</strong> summarizes the history of commits made by author.

 The git <strong>log</strong> command lists a
 <em>detailed</em> history of commits made.